opencobra/cobrapy/documentation_builder/deletions.rst

     start = time()  # start timer()
     double_deletion(cobra_model, element_list_1=cobra_model.genes[:100])
-    print("Double gene deletions for 100 genes completed in %.2f seconds" % (time() - start))
+    print("Double gene deletions for 100 genes completed in %.2f sec" % (time() - start))

 .. parsed-literal::

-    Double gene deletions for 100 genes completed in 8.57 seconds
+    Double gene deletions for 100 genes completed in 4.94 sec

-By default, the double deletion function will use multiprocessing, splitting the task over up to 4 cores if they are available.
+By default, the double deletion function will automatically use multiprocessing, splitting the task over up to 4 cores if they are available.
 The number of cores can be manually sepcified as well.
 Setting use of a single core will disable use of the multiprocessing library, which often aids debuggging.

 .. code:: python

     start = time()  # start timer()
-    double_deletion(cobra_model, element_list_1=cobra_model.genes[:100], number_of_processes=4)
+    double_deletion(cobra_model, element_list_1=cobra_model.genes[:100],
+                    number_of_processes=2)
+    t1 = time() - start
-    print("Double gene deletions for 100 genes completed in %.2f seconds with 4 cores" % (time() - start))
+    print("Double gene deletions for 100 genes completed in %.2f sec with 2 cores" % t1)

     start = time()  # start timer()
-    double_deletion(cobra_model, element_list_1=cobra_model.genes[:100], number_of_processes=1)
+    double_deletion(cobra_model, element_list_1=cobra_model.genes[:100],
+                    number_of_processes=1)
+    t2 = time() - start
-    print("Double gene deletions for 100 genes completed in %.2f seconds with 1 core" % (time() - start))
+    print("Double gene deletions for 100 genes completed in %.2f sec with 1 core" % t2)

+    print("Speedup of %.2fx" % (t2/t1))

 .. parsed-literal::

-    Double gene deletions for 100 genes completed in 8.31 seconds with 4 cores Double gene deletions for 100 genes completed in 21.53 seconds with 1 core
+    Double gene deletions for 100 genes completed in 4.02 sec with 2 cores Double gene deletions for 100 genes completed in 6.77 sec with 1 core Speedup of 1.69x

 Double deletions can also be run for reactions